LoicBrassart/tgc-vite/readme.md

 - Remove stock boilerplate
 - Add TGC stock files (jsx, css, images)
 - Split content in reusable components (header, RecentAds, AdCard)
+- Variabilize datasource and use it in components